quicwg/base-drafts/draft-ietf-quic-tls.md

 parameters, and any application configuration.
 The client therefore MUST reset the state of all streams, including application state bound to those streams.

-A client MAY attempt to send 0-RTT again if it receives a Retry or Version Negotiation packet.
+A client MAY reattempt 0-RTT if it receives a Retry or Version Negotiation packet.
 These packets do not signify rejection of 0-RTT.

-## Validating 0-RTT Configuration
+### Validating 0-RTT Configuration {#app-0rtt}

 When a server receives a ClientHello with the "early_data" extension, it has to decide whether to accept or reject early data from the client.
 Some of this